polo2ro/imapbox/README.md

 To              | An array of recipients
 Cc              | An array of recipients
 Attachments     | An array of files names
-Date            | Message date with the timezone included, in the RFC 2822 format Utc             | Message date converted in UTC, in the ISO 8601 format.
+Date            | Message date with the timezone included, in the `RFC 2822` format Utc             | Message date converted in UTC, in the `ISO 8601` format.
 This can be used to sort emails or filter emails by date
-WithHtml        | Boolean, if the message.html file exists or not WithText        | Boolean, if the message.txt file exists or not
+WithHtml        | Boolean, if the `message.html` file exists or not WithText        | Boolean, if the `message.txt` file exists or not

 ## Elasticsearch

-The metadata.json file contain the necessary informations for a search engine like [elasticsearch](http://www.elasticsearch.com/).
+The `metadata.json` file contain the necessary informations for a search engine like [Elasticsearch](http://www.elasticsearch.com/).
-Populate an elasticsearch index with the emails metadata can be done with a simple script
+Populate an Elasticsearch index with the emails metadata can be done with a simple script.

 Create an index:
 ```bash